 On this page (and others) we will continue our discussion with VHF navigation, GPS, transponders / DME and ELT and the antenna's used for these devices.

 The transponder in an aircraft is a radio receiver and transmitter in one box which receives the ATC interrogation on 1030 MHz and transmits its coded reply on 1090 MHz.
 An example is shown to the right, sometimes blade model antenna's are used.
 These have a wider frequency range (bandwidth) and can be used by the distance measuring equipment (DME) and ADS-B too.
 Disadvantage is slightly more weight and the need to mount it correctly in line, so it will not act as a small rudder.

 DME operates by sending an interrogation signal to a ground station and receiving/ processing the reply.
 DME uses the frequency range between 962 MHz to 1213 MHz, and the frequencies (1030/1090 MHz) used by the transponder falls in the middle of this band.
 Likewise the ADS-B system uses 978 MHz also.
 This is the reason the same antenna can be used (blade types and not the monopole as shown above) for ADS-B, DME and transponders (A/C/S).

 DME frequency channels are paired with the VOR selections, many radio's require that the VOR be selected to set the frequency of the DME receiver.

 The location for this antenna is either on the back or belly of the aircraft away from other transmitting antenna or sensitive receivers.
 TCAS systems usually use two antenna's for a complete coverage around the aircraft, being the top and bottom of the fuselage thus they do not interfere with each other.

 ELT, Emergency Locator Transmitter, historically used 121,5 MHz (Military aircraft on 243 MHz, it is a 3rd harmonic of the base frequency) in the VHF band for its transmissions.
-Due to limitations the use of 121,5 MHz is fased out from satellite service and the use of 406 MHz ELTs is mandatory.
+Due to limitations, the use of 121,5 MHz is fased out from satellite service and the use of 406 MHz ELTs is mandatory in most countries.